preames/public-notes/linux-perf-jit.rst

 Footnotes
 ----------

 ..
 [1] Several of the perf commands allow you to provide an alternate path to the objdump binary.
-If you have an alternate source of disassembly of some of the methods named in the perf map file, you can write a shim script which wraps the real objdump, intercepts the disassembly request sent to objdump, and provides the alternate disassembly.
+If you have an alternate source of disassembly of some of the methods named in the perf map file, you can write a shim script which wraps the real objdump, intercepts the disassembly request sent to objdump for a particular symbol name, and provides the alternate disassembly.